 (b) was denied MassHealth; and

-(c) had his or her initial denial overturned by a subsequent decision, MassHealth, the fair hearing process, or the judicial review process.
+(c) had their initial denial overturned by a subsequent decision, MassHealth, the fair hearing process, or the judicial review process.

-(B) Limitations.
+(B) Limitations

-(1) Reimbursement is limited to bills incurred on or after the coverage start date for the applicable coverage type as described in 130 CMR 519.000: MassHealth: Coverage Types , and paid between the date of the erroneous eligibility decision and the date on which the member is notified of MassHealth eligibility.
+(1) Reimbursement is limited to bills incurred on or after the coverage start date for the applicable coverage type as described in 130 CMR 519.000: MassHealth: Coverage Types and paid between the date of the erroneous eligibility decision and the date on which the member is notified of MassHealth eligibility.
 The bill must have been paid by the member, the member's spouse, the parent of a member, or a legal guardian.

 (2) Reimbursement is also limited to amounts actually paid for care or services that would have been covered under MassHealth had eligibility been determined correctly, even if these amounts exceed the MassHealth rate.
 Before reimbursing a member for care or services that would have required prior authorization, MassHealth may require submission of medical evidence for consideration under the prior-authorization standards.
-Reimbursement is available even though the medical care or services were furnished by a provider who does not participate in MassHealth.
+Reimbursement is available even if the medical care or services were furnished by a provider who does not participate in MassHealth.

-(C) Verification.
+(C) Verification

 (1) Applicants or members seeking reimbursement must provide MassHealth with